siddhesh2263/flask-nginx-gunicorn-deployment/readme.md

 ## Part 18 - Guide checklist:

-Below is the concise deployment roadmap for Flask on Linux: secure SSH, firewall, environment isolation, Nginx-Gunicorn setup, and Supervisor management.
+Below is the compiled checklist for Flask on Linux: secure SSH, firewall, environment isolation, Nginx-Gunicorn setup, and Supervisor management:

 ```
 # Deployment Checklist for Flask App on Linux Server